 Prior to joining HCA, Mr. Evans served in executive positions at Memorial Medical Center of Jacksonville, Florida, and Community Hospitals, based in Indianapolis, Indiana.
 He joined Hospital Corporation of America (HCA) in 1995 and managed the company's North Carolina, MidAmerica and Southeast divisions.
 He was named President of HCA's Eastern Group in 2004, where he was responsible for operations in the Eastern half of the company.

-Terry Mulligan has served as one of our directors since June 1999, and currently serves as Vice-Chairman of the Board of Directors and Chairman of the Senior Advisory Board.
-Additionally, he also serves as Chairman of the Compensation, Governance and Nominating Committee.
+Terry Mulligan has served as a director since June 1999 and is Vice Chairman of the Board of Directors and Chairman of the Governance and Nominating Committee of the Board of Directors.
+Additionally, Mr. Mulligan serves as Chairman of the Senior Advisory Board.
 Mr. Mulligan retired in 1996 from Baxter International, after serving 26 years with the company where he was Group Vice President of Health Systems, and prior to that, was Senior Vice President of Corporate Sales and Marketing.
 He was a member of both the Senior Management and Operating Management Committees at Baxter International.
 Since 2008, Mr. Mulligan currently serves on the Board of Directors and Audit, Finance, Compensation and Governance Committees of Wellmark, Inc., headquartered in Des Moines, Iowa.
 Mr. Mulligan holds a B.S.S.E. from the University of Iowa.
 Mr. Mulligan served in the United States Army from 1968-1970 and was stationed in Heidelberg, Germany.
 Mr. Mulligan was awarded the Army Commendation Medal as a 1st.
 Lieutenant, for "Exceptionally Meritorious Service in Europe" in 1970.